 Louisville seems more laid back than our previous destinations.
 The show began with free jazz from The Six City Four.
 Two saxes, a trumpet, and a small trap set that produced distinct notes.
 It's refreshing to be paired with such disparate sounding bands at each stop.
 Softcheque followed with toy pianos and spooky female harmonies that rubbed against each other like polite roller derby.

 Afterward The Pour Haus shooed us out with Slayer.
 We found another bar with lots of pretty girls, other guys in bands, good beer, haircuts, a coin-op Moon Patrol, and Slint on the jukebox.
-It was like being an extra in Indie Louisville: The Movie.
+It was like being an extra in

 Warren and Dane from Softcheque put us up in their wonderful home.
 In the morning we played pianos, ate delicious eggs 'n' trout, herbed sausage, french toast, and migas across from an aloof antique-hoarding curmudgeon.